jsx-eslint/eslint-plugin-react/docs/rules/jsx-boolean-value.md

 ## Rule Details

-This rule takes one argument.
-If it is `"always"` then it warns whenever an attribute is missing its value.
+This rule takes two arguments.
+If the first argument is `"always"` then it warns whenever an attribute is missing its value.
 If `"never"` then it warns if an attribute has a `true` value.
 The default value of this option is `"never"`.

+The second argument is optional: if provided, it must be an object with a `"never"` property (if the first argument is `"always"`), or an `"always"` property (if the first argument is `"never"`).
+This property’s value must be an array of strings representing prop names.

-The following patterns are considered warnings when configured `"never"`:
+The following patterns are considered warnings when configured `"never"`, or with `"always", { "never": ["personal"] }`:

 ```jsx
 var Hello = <Hello personal={true} />;
 ```

-The following patterns are not considered warnings when configured `"never"`:
+The following patterns are not considered warnings when configured `"never"`, or with `"always", { "never": ["personal"] }`:

 ```jsx
 var Hello = <Hello personal />;
 ```

-The following patterns are considered warnings when configured `"always"`:
+The following patterns are considered warnings when configured `"always"`, or with `"never", { "always": ["personal"] }`:

 ```jsx
 var Hello = <Hello personal />;
 ```

-The following patterns are not considered warnings when configured `"always"`:
+The following patterns are not considered warnings when configured `"always"`, or with `"never", { "always": ["personal"] }`:

 ```jsx
 var Hello = <Hello personal={true} />;